Claiming Compensation in Australia

 3. Medical Negligence Claims

 When a medical practitioner, like a general practitioner, doctor, or specialist, has provided inadequate care and you are harmed, you could claim medical negligence.
 Medical practitioners must follow professional standards, and violating those rules is significant.
-A qualified negligence lawyer can assist when seeking compensation for a loss caused by:
+A medical malpractice lawyer provides legal advice when seeking compensation for a loss caused by:

 Medical negligence cases are a particularly complex area of compensation law, requiring the support of a lawyer with comprehensive experience in these matters.